AleksandraCislowski/react-mui/README.md

 # Facebook inspired app

 This project was made to learn and practice styling with MUI.
 It's a Facebook inspired app with some basic posts and content.
-You can open a modal to create a post, or change a theme from light to dark with using just one bottom.
+You can open a modal to create a post or change a theme from light to dark with using just one bottom.

 ## Available Scripts